nsat/space-services-user-guide/tutorials/rf_collect/RfCollect.md

 ## Develop

 Create a script that will run on the `SDR` Linux payload called `rf_collect.sh`.
 Append the date and the system name to help diagnose any issues.
 The default options of `rfcollect` make a 10 second 1MHz wide sample of the 2.0225 GHz S-BAND spectrum with a sample rate of 1MHz.
-This produces a 4MB IQ file.
+This produces a 4MB IQ file (16bit in-phase + 16bit quadrature (4 bytes) @ 1MHz).

 ```sh
 #!/usr/bin/env sh